transdigiware/qiskit-api-py/README.md

    { 'qasm': 'OPENQASM 2.0;\n\ninclude "qelib1.inc";\nqreg q[5];\ncreg c[5];\nx q[0];\nmeasure q[0] -> c[0];\n'}
 ]
 ```
-- **device**: Type of device to run the experiment.
+- **backend**: Type of backend to run the experiment.
 Only two option possibles: *simulator* or *ibmqx2*, that is the real chip of 5 qubits.
 Eg:
 ```device = 'ibmqx2' ```
 - **shots**: Number of shots of the experiments.
 Maximum 8192 shots.
 Eg:
 ```shots = 1024 ```